Skaci222/techinical-docs-MQTT-Android/README.md

-A technical doumentation page using HTML and CSS with information about implementing MQTT in Android applications
+A technical documentation page using HTML and CSS with information about implementing MQTT in Android applications